The Fastest Rising and Most Searched Topics in China (2024)

 • Watch cultural and political shifts as real business signals.

 Great Handshake continues to monitor these digital insights to help businesses expand, adapt, and succeed across borders.
+For an in-depth analysis of how these trends are reshaping commerce, see our look at the future of US-China digital commerce in 2025 and beyond.